-- Users do not have file permissions.
-For more information, see MySQL 5.7 user permissions.
+The user does not have file permissions.
+Find out more about MySQL 5.7 user permissions

 The MySQL built-in system tables do not support write permissions.
 The following tables do not currently support read/write permissions:

-- Because of differences in cache architectures, we do not currently offer support for downgrading MP (for example, MP1 or MP2) directly to MS (for example, MS6).
+Because of differences in cache architectures, we do not currently offer support for downgrading MP (for example, MP1, MP2) directly to MS (for example, MS6).
 If you do need to downgrade from MP to MS, you can do so by using the backup and restore method.
 That is, you can restore the full backup of a particular MP instance to an MS instance.